JonathanGarson/economic-project-template/README.md

     │                         "GNU General Public License v3", and "Not open source" ├── README.md          <- The top-level README for developers using this project.
     ├── paper
+    │   ├── figures        <- contains the figures in latex and pdf/png/etc. formats.
-    │   ├── main           <- contains the main paper in pdf format.
+    │   ├── files          <- contains the latex files to generate the paper and the paper in pdf format.
-    │   └── latex_files    <- contains the latex files to generate the paper.
+    │   └── tables         <- contains the tables in latex and pdf/png/etc. formats.
     │
     ├── appendix
-    │   ├── main           <- contains the appendix in pdf format.
+    │    ├── figures        <- contains the figures in latex and pdf/png/etc. formats.
-    │   └── latex_files    <- contains the latex files to generate the appendix.
+    │    ├── files          <- contains the latex files to generate the paper and the paper in pdf format.
+    │    └── tables         <- contains the tables in latex and pdf/png/etc. formats.
     │
     ├── code                <- contains the code, data and output.
     │   ├── data
     │   │   ├── temp           <- Intermediate data that has been transformed.
     │   │   ├── final          <- The final, canonical data sets for modeling.